 In addition to having more to do, you will have less wasted time at Disneyland.
 Want to park hop?
 Instead of spending 30 minutes on a bus or monorail, you spend less than 5 minutes walking across the esplanade to the other park.
 Dinner reservations at the resort’s nicest restaurant?
 Instead of catching two buses to Jiko or taking a taxi, you walk five minutes to Napa Rose in Disney’s Grand California Resort & Spa.
 You only ever need one form of transportation on a Disneyland vacation: your feet.

 With the smaller size, there is one of (in our eyes) Disneyland’s real flaws: it is encroached upon by the real world far too much.
 However, if you can get past this, or if you regularly stay off-site at Walt Disney World, this is actually an advantage!
 We have never stayed on-site at Disneyland because the off-site hotels are all so close, and because there aren’t the same advantages to staying on-site at Disneyland like Extra Magic Hours or Disney’s Magical Express.
-Plus, we’re cheap and Disney’s Grand Californian is like $300-400 per night (we will likely stay at Disneyland Hotel, which is significantly cheaper, soon, but it has been under serious construction recently.
+Plus, we’re cheap and Disney’s Grand Californian is like $300-400 per night.
+Disneyland Hotel is significantly cheaper and we are big fans of it, although it’s not as close as the Grand Californian.
 Paradise Pier Hotel is barely a Disney hotel, so it’s out of the question).
-In fact, last time we visited Disneyland, we stayed at an off-site hotel (Desert Inn) that was only a five minute walk to the esplanade.
-This made midday breaks easier, and allowed us to go back to our room to grab coats and my tripod rather than renting a locker.
+The hotel at which we stay most regularly is an off-site hotel called Desert Inn that is only a five minute walk to the Disneyland Resort Esplanade and costs ~$90-120/night.
+This makes midday breaks easier, and allows us to go back to our room to grab coats and my tripod rather than renting a locker.

 This savings in price on the hotel (and rental car, which you won’t need) alone make up for any increase in the price of airfare.
 From our experience, airfare is about 25% more expensive to Anaheim than it is to Orlando, but obviously your mileage may vary on that depending upon your starting location.
 Food is slightly more expensive in Disneyland (and significantly “more better”), but park tickets are cheaper.
 Overall, our trips to Disneyland are usually around the same price as a trip to Walt Disney World of a comparable length.

-I could go on for pages and pages about why Disney fans owe it to themselves to visit Disneyland in 2013, but I think I’ve made most of my key points.
-Two years ago, if I were reading an blog post like this that I perceived to be expressing a preference for Disneyland over Walt Disney World (I’m not), I would shout “HERESY!” and probably skew some venom at the author.
-I’ve since learned the error of my ways, and now hope to visit every Disney theme park in the world.
+I could go on for pages and pages about why Disney fans owe it to themselves to visit Disneyland in 2014, but I think I’ve made most of my key points.
+Two years ago, if I were reading an blog post like this that I perceived to be expressing a preference for Disneyland over Walt Disney World (I’m not–they both are great for different reasons), I would shout “HERESY!” and probably skew some venom at the author.
+I’ve since learned the error of my ways, and since then, my wife and I have visited every Disney theme park in the world.

 *This post has been paid for by the Southern California Chamber of Commerce and the International Association of Off-Site Disneyland Hotel Owners.
 Just kidding…but seriously, SoCal economy, you’re welcome!